marcelpetrick/DevNotes/BeenThereSeenThat/20230427_EdgeImpulseConference2023/README.md

 * cloud ai <-> edge ai <-> endpoint ai: not everything can be done on the cloud
 * not everything will have 5 G, because it is draining the battery
 * every sensor (camera, gyro, acceleration, ..) needs already energy
-* in 2025 95% of the industrial IoT deployments wil include analytics or AI components ..
+* in 2025 95% of the industrial IoT deployments will include analytics or AI components ..
 Gartner
 * the problem: quite a lot of different architectures; especially if you could choose freely
 * goal for EI is to use all those technologies in one platform
 * companies start their models with nvidia, but later realize they need something less pricey and less power consuming